avengers-p7/Avengers_P7_Documents/VCS/Design/MonoRepo.md

 8. [Contact Information](#contact-information)
 9. [Refrences](#references)
 ***
+## Overview
+This document explains the _**Mono Repo**_ approach in software development.
+It covers various aspects, including its features, advantages, challenges, best practices, and notable use cases.
+The primary purpose is to provide developers, teams, and organizations with insights into the Mono Repo model, enabling them to make informed decisions about its adoption and implementation.
 ## Introduction

   A repo (short for repository) is a storage for all the changes and files from a project, enabling developers to “version control” the project’s assets throughout its development stage.